mirefek/equiv_game/README.md

 + [pyGtk3](https://pygobject.readthedocs.io/en/latest/getting_started.html)
 + [numpy](https://pypi.org/project/numpy/) (on Windows: "pacman -S mingw-w64-x86_64-python3-numpy")

+## Using

+* Left mouse button -- glue elements together / (or join in generate mode)
+* Right mouse button -- separate elements / (or meet in generate mode)
+* Middle mouse button / wheel -- move points / the view
+* Escape -- quit the application
+* For buttons in the app, see a description and keyboard shortcut by howerrving over them
+* Run `./equiv_game --help` to see command line arguments

 ## Acknowledgement

 I would like to thank Marcin Kozik for showing me this particular playful problem.